✓ Updated July 2026

 Sunrise Stroll Through Paphos Archaeological Park

-attractionWitness the mosaics of the House of Dionysus and the Odeon bathed in the soft, warm glow of the early morning sun.
-This UNESCO World Heritage site is far less crowded before 10 AM, allowing for a more intimate connection with these ancient Roman villas and their stunning floor art.
+attractionWitness the mosaics of the House of Dionysus and the Roman Odeon bathed in the soft glow of dawn.
+Arriving before the crowds allows for a more intimate connection with these ancient wonders, and the cooler morning air is perfect for exploring the sprawling site.

 Best time: Apr-Jun, Sep-Oct